Skip to main content

 Some people step down to outpatient care, including intensive outpatient programs or partial hospitalization.
 The goal is to maintain sobriety, support ongoing healing, and keep the recovery process moving.
 Before you leave, medical staff help you plan next steps for lasting recovery and a successful recovery journey.
 Jintara provides structured aftercare as part of every treatment programme.

-Your Typical Week at a Glace
+Your Typical Week at a Glance

-Detox and stabilization monitoring
+Detox and stabilisation monitoring

 Cadence: Daily vitals, nursing check-ins, symptom scales